ErwanBarbedor/Plume_-_TextEngine/readme.md

 You can test plume in [your browser](https://app.barbedor.bzh/plume.html).

 Plume requires Lua to run.
-It has been tested with Lua versions 5.1, 5.4, and LuaJIT.
-You just need to download the file [dist/plume.lua](dist/plume.lua).
+It has been tested with Lua versions 5.x and LuaJIT.
+You just need to download the file corresponding to your installed Lua version.
+For example, for Lua 5.4: [dist/Lua 5.4/plume.lua](dist/5.4/plume.lua).

 Write the following in a file `input.plume`: